markmarijnissen/cordova-file-cache/README.md

 // cache.add also returns if the cache is dirty. var dirty = cache.add(['photo3.jpg'])

-// Download files.
+// Downloading files.
-cache.download(onprogress).then(function(cache){ ... },function(failedDownloads) { ... })
-// It is recommended to avoid heavy UI and animation while downloading.
 // The optional 'onprogress' event handler is enhanced with information
-// about the total download queue: var onprogress = function(e) {
+// about the total download queue.
+// It is recommended to avoid heavy UI and animation while downloading. var onprogress = function(e) {
   console.log("Progress: Downloading "
   + e.queueIndex  // current download index
   + " of "
   + e.queueSize // total files to download
   );

+// Download files.
+cache.download(onprogress).then(function(cache){ ... },function(failedDownloads) { ... })

 }
 ```